The residences of the Dukes of Este in the Po Delta area perfectly visualize the Renaissance culture effects on a natural landscape

 Delizia Estense di Benvignante

-Built in 1464 by Borso d’Este, the DELIZIA DEL BENVIGNANTE (Argenta, Ferrara) since its creation seemed particularly attached to the figure of a clerk of the Este court, Teofilo Calcagnini.
+Built in 1464 by Borso d’Este, the Delizia del Benvignante (Argenta, Ferrara) since its creation seemed particularly attached to the figure of a clerk of the Este court, Teofilo Calcagnini.
 The duke Borso d’Este entrusted to the clerk the residence along with the attached properties, including an inn with rooms.

 After a series of events and passages of property occurred over the years, Benvignante is today owned by the Municipality of Argenta.
 The people of Argenta have affectionately nicknamed it “al Turòn” ― the dialect term for “big Tower”.